TeakSlack/VulkanProjects/README.md

 sudo apt install python3-tqdm
 ```

 Additionally, if the Vulkan SDK is not already present on the system, the setup script will prompt you to install it.
-On Linux systems, the Vulkan SDK is installed to the `./vendor/VulkanSDK` directory and the user's shell configuration file is modified to source the `PATH` to that local installation of the Vulkan SDK.
-This might not be wanted, as in the future if this project is deleted, the Vulkan SDK will be removed alongside it.
-To relocate the Vulkan SDK to another safer directory, consult the [Getting Started with the Linux Tarball Vulkan SDK](https://vulkan.lunarg.com/doc/view/1.3.296.0/linux/getting_started.html) guide provided by the Khronos Group.
-Specifically, the *"Copying SDK Files to System Directories"* and accompanying sections may be useful.
+On Linux systems, the Vulkan SDK is installed to the `./vendor/VulkanSDK` directory but is not sourced into the shell's `PATH`.
+It is recommended to relocate the Vulkan SDK to a safer directory and have the Vulkan SDK be sourced into the shells `PATH`.
+Users should consult the [Getting Started with the Linux Tarball Vulkan SDK](https://vulkan.lunarg.com/doc/view/1.3.296.0/linux/getting_started.html) guide provided by the Khronos Group.
+Specifically, the *"Copying SDK Files to System Directories"* and accompanying sections may prove useful.

 ## Running